There are two versions of the interactive calculator: one works on IBM PC's

 and compatibles running recent versions of the Microsoft Windows operating system,

-other runs under the Mac OS.
 The benefit can be computed for either a new entitlement

 The calculator can produce a benefit for any historical case from the first